HDFGroup/vol-cache/docs/source/gettingstarted.rst

 Installation
 ============

 1. Compile HDF5.
-Currently, Cache VOL works with the develop branch of HDF5 (with tag larger than 1.13.2).
+Currently, Cache VOL works with HDF5 versions 1.14.0 and greater.
 Two flags, --enable-parallel and --enable-threadsafe are needed for parallel I/O and multiple thread support.

 .. code-block::